Azure/azure-powershell/src/DesktopVirtualization/docs/Get-AzWvdUserSession.md

 ## OUTPUTS

-### Microsoft.Azure.PowerShell.Cmdlets.DesktopVirtualization.Models.Api20191210Preview.IUserSession
+### Microsoft.Azure.PowerShell.Cmdlets.DesktopVirtualization.Models.Api20201019Preview.IUserSession

+## ALIASES

 ## NOTES

-ALIASES

-COMPLEX PARAMETER PROPERTIES
+### COMPLEX PARAMETER PROPERTIES
 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-INPUTOBJECT <IDesktopVirtualizationIdentity>: Identity Parameter
+#### INPUTOBJECT <IDesktopVirtualizationIdentity>: Identity Parameter
   - `[ApplicationGroupName <String>]`: The name of the application group
   - `[ApplicationName <String>]`: The name of the application within the specified application group
   - `[DesktopName <String>]`: The name of the desktop within the specified desktop group
   - `[HostPoolName <String>]`: The name of the host pool within the specified resource group
   - `[Id <String>]`: Resource identity path
+  - `[MsixPackageFullName <String>]`: The version specific package full name of the MSIX package within specified hostpool
   - `[ResourceGroupName <String>]`: The name of the resource group.
 The name is case insensitive.
   - `[SessionHostName <String>]`: The name of the session host within the specified host pool
   - `[SubscriptionId <String>]`: The ID of the target subscription.